MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/reset-network-interface-azure-linux-vm.md

 ---
 title: Reset the network interface for Azure Linux VM
-description: This article describes how to reset the network interface for Azure Linux VM
+description: This article describes how to reset the network interface for Azure Linux VM.
 services: virtual-machines
 documentationcenter: ''
 author: genlin